Creative Writing (CRWR) | Faculty of Arts

 CRWR 1100 3 credits

-In this course, student study and apply the fundamental techniques of writing fiction and poetry.
-The course emphasizes basic elements of fiction and poetry, such as character development, narrative techniques, figurative language and imagery.
-Students read and critique written works, including published work and peer-written pieces.
+In this course, students will study and apply the fundamental techniques of writing fiction and poetry.
+This course emphasizes the basic elements of literary craft such as character development, narrative techniques, figurative language, and imagery.
+Students will read and critique published works from a writer's point of view, create their own original work in both genres, and practice offering constructive and nuanced feedback on their peers' work.

 Level: UG